-A recently published study questions this ancient theory based on isotopic analyzes performed on individuals buried in the Tell el-Dab’a cemetery, the ancient Avaris, capital of the Hyksos.
+A recently published study questions the ancient theory that the Hyksos invaded ancient Egypt.
+The study is based on isotopic analyses performed on individuals buried in the Tell el-Dab’a cemetery, the ancient Avaris, capital of the Hyksos.

-One of the most deeply rooted ideas among researchers about ancient Egypt is the one that advocates that during the Second Intermediate Period (1759-1539 BC), a time of great political instability, a group of people from the Near East, known as the Hyksos, invaded the Nile delta and their leaders ruled as pharaohs, founding the Fifteenth Dynasty (around 1530 BC), until they were expelled from Egypt by Ahmose, founder Theban king of the Eighteenth Dynasty (1539-1292 BC).
+One of the most deeply rooted ideas among researchers about ancient Egypt is that during the Second Intermediate Period (1759-1539 BC), a group of people from the Near East, known as the Hyksos, invaded the Nile delta and their leaders ruled as pharaohs, founding the Fifteenth Dynasty (around 1530 BC) until they were expelled from Egypt by Ahmose, the founder of the Theban king of the Eighteenth Dynasty (1539-1292 BC).

-Now, a study conducted by researchers at Bournemouth University, in Dorset (England), led by Chris Stantis and published in the journal Plos One, seems to dismantle this hypothesis.
+However, a study conducted by researchers at Bournemouth University, led by Chris Stantis, seems to dismantle this hypothesis.